MetaMask/metamask-mobile/docs/confirmation-refactoring/send/README.md

         - SendTo.tsx
         - SendTo.test.tsx
 ```
-There will be more components added to the list above as we do refactoring.
+There will be more components added to the list above as we do refactoring to break down bigger components into smaller ones.

 ### SendTo Component
-[/Views/SendFlow/SendTo](https://github.com/MetaMask/metamask-mobile/tree/main/app/components/Views/SendFlow/SendTo) is responsible to render following send page:
+[/Views/SendFlow/SendTo](https://github.com/MetaMask/metamask-mobile/tree/main/app/components/Views/SendFlow/SendTo) is responsible to render first send page where receipient address is selected:

 <img src="https://github.com/MetaMask/metamask-mobile/blob/send_architectural_doc/docs/confirmation-refactoring/send/send_to.png?raw=true" width="150"/>

 The component is taking care to do following:
-- Render address from / to address section
+- Render `address from / to` section in the top:

     <img src="https://github.com/MetaMask/metamask-mobile/blob/send_architectural_doc/docs/confirmation-refactoring/send/send_fromto.png?raw=true" width="150"/>

-- Render address to selection options
+- Render `to address` selection options:

     <img src="https://github.com/MetaMask/metamask-mobile/blob/send_architectural_doc/docs/confirmation-refactoring/send/send_acclist.png?raw=true" width="150"/>

-- Render option to add to address to address book
+- Render option to add `to address` to `address book`:

     <img src="https://github.com/MetaMask/metamask-mobile/blob/send_architectural_doc/docs/confirmation-refactoring/send/send_addressbook.png?raw=true" width="150"/>

-- Render different errors / warnings
+- Render different errors / warnings messages:

     <img src="https://github.com/MetaMask/metamask-mobile/blob/send_architectural_doc/docs/confirmation-refactoring/send/send_warnings.png?raw=true" width="150"/>

     All of above concerns should be moved into small independent components which can be well tested.
-The smaller components can be placed individually in [/components/UI](https://github.com/MetaMask/metamask-mobile/tree/main/app/components/UI).
-Components which are possibly re-usable at pther places should not be nested in sub-folders.
+The smaller components can be placed in [/components/UI](https://github.com/MetaMask/metamask-mobile/tree/main/app/components/UI).
+Components which are possibly re-usable at other places should not be nested in sub-folders but directly put inside [/components/UI](https://github.com/MetaMask/metamask-mobile/tree/main/app/components/UI).

 ### Send Component
 [/Views/Send](https://github.com/MetaMask/metamask-mobile/tree/main/app/components/Views/Send) component is responsible to render following 2 pages:

+1. Transaction amount is entered:
 <img src="https://github.com/MetaMask/metamask-mobile/blob/send_architectural_doc/docs/confirmation-refactoring/send/send_amount.png?raw=true" width="150"/>

+2. Transactionis confirmed:
 <img src="https://github.com/MetaMask/metamask-mobile/blob/send_architectural_doc/docs/confirmation-refactoring/send/send_confirm.png?raw=true" width="150"/>

 #### Amount Page
 Amount page is rendered by [/Views/SendFlow/Amount](https://github.com/MetaMask/metamask-mobile/tree/main/app/components/Views/SendFlow/Amount) component.
-The page is again quite huge and taking care of 2 different inputs:
+The page is again quite huge and taking care of 2 different categories inputs:

 - token amount input
 - asset input

-These can be broken down into different components to reduce complexity of this component.
+These can be broken down into 2 different components to reduce complexity of this component.

 Additionally the components has a lot of different transaction / gas related methods defined in it, these should be converted(fully or partially) into re-uable utility methods or hooks.
+A function not requiring state changes can be made a utility method, function more closely tied to state change should be hook.
 Here is a list of the methods I could find but there will be more to it:

 1. Code [here](https://github.com/MetaMask/metamask-mobile/blob/e8f8544e64a71d3846153a65e75149687324df31/app/components/Views/SendFlow/Amount/index.js#L476) to estimate total gas for both Legacy and EIP-1559 gas estimates.
 2. Function [ValidateCollectibleOwnership](https://github.com/MetaMask/metamask-mobile/blob/e8f8544e64a71d3846153a65e75149687324df31/app/components/Views/SendFlow/Amount/index.js#L546)